Articulate 360 General Terms of Service

 (a) Pre-release Version.

-We may designate the Services as a pre-release or beta version ("Pre-release Version").
+We may designate the Services as a pre-release, preview, or beta version ("Pre-release Version").
 Pre-release Version does not represent the final product and may contain bugs that may cause system or other failure and data loss.
 We may choose not to commercially release the Pre-release Version.
-You must promptly cease using the Pre-release Version and destroy all copies of Pre-release Version if we request you to do so, or if we release a commercial version of the Pre-release Version.
-Any separate agreement we enter into with you governing the Pre-release Version will supersede the provisions on Pre-Release Version set out in this section.
+You must promptly cease using the Pre-release Version if we request you to do so.
+Any separate agreement we enter into with you governing the Pre-release Version will supersede the provisions on Pre-Release Version set out in this Section.
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, PRE-RELEASE VERSIONS ARE PROVIDED BY ARTICULATE WITHOUT WARRANTY, SUPPORT, OR INDEMNIFICATION.

 (b) Academic Version.